tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 Principle
 -----------

-Regularly, the wapt server downloads a file "wsuscn2.cab" from the Microsoft server. (once a day, the files will not be downloaded if they have not changed since the last download.)
+Regularly, the WAPT server downloads "wsuscn2.cab" file from Microsoft's server. (once a day, the files will not be downloaded if they have not changed since the last download.)

-The wsuscn2.cab file will allow the Windows Update Agent to check for the necessary updates on the machine.
-(The wapt agent directly download the wsuscn2.cab file from wapt server)
+The wsuscn2.cab file will allow Windows Update Agent to check for necessary updates on the machine.
+(The WAPT agent directly download the wsuscn2.cab file from WAPT repository)

 Regularly, the machine will analyze the available updates with this file.
-The list is then sent to the wapt server.
+The list is then sent to the WAPT server.

-If an update is pending on the machine, if this update is not present on the wapt server, then the wapt server will download this update.
+If an update is pending on the machine and if that update is not present on the WAPT server, the server will download that update.

-This mode of operation allows you to download only updates necessary for your parc.
+This mode of operation allows you to download only necessary updates for your computers.

 .. note::